 - A. Please refer to the State CE Requirements list on the nspe.org website.

 - Q. After completion of the course, how soon are the CEU certificates sent to the participants, and how are they transmitted?

 - A. CEU certificates are emailed direct from IEEE to attendees usually within 15 business days after the end of the course.
 At the conclusion of the course, you will receive a “Certificate of Attendance” indicating the actual number of contact hours you accrued.
 It is your responsibility to compile all necessary paperwork and provide it to the appropriate licensing board or professional organization with whom you are certified, and to confirm this program content is acceptable based on their individual standards.

-Please Note: Each course will list how many CEUs, PDHs, or CTDs can be earned with successful completion of the course.
+Please Note: Not all courses are eligible for PDHs or CEUs.
+You will be notified of eligibility for your selected courses after we review your request for more information.
+Each course will list how many CEUs, PDHs, or CTDs can be earned with successful completion of the course.
 However, actual hours may vary from the listed totals with any modifications to the course agenda.